-Sound Transit has designated key staff with direct safety oversight to complete the Public Transportation Safety Certification Training Program (PTSCTP) as defined in 49 CFR 672.
+Sound Transit has designated key staff with direct safety oversight to complete the Public Transportation Safety Certification Training Program (PTSCTP) as defined in 49 CFR § 672.
 Designated staff must complete all required PTSCTP courses within three years.
-Additionally, they must complete the refresher course Building a Culture of Safety: Understanding Sound Transit's SMS every two years to maintain their certification.
+Every two years after initial certification designated staff must complete the refresher course Building a Culture of Safety: Understanding Sound Transit's SMS and an FTA recertification course: Advancing Safety Assurance through Corrective Action Plans.

-5.1.2 CHIEF SAFETY OFFICER TRAINING
+5.1.2 Chief Safety Officer Training

-The CSO is expected to attain the suite of courses offered by TSI that comply with the requirements codified in 49 CFR 672: Public Transportation Safety Certification Training Program.
+The CSO is expected to attain the suite of courses offered by TSI that comply with the requirements codified in 49 CFR § 672: Public Transportation Safety Certification Training Program.
 Additionally, the CSO is expected to have both the Rail and Bus Transit Safety and Security Program certificates.